graphdrawing/gd2024/pages/venue.md

 ## Lunch
-Lunch during the three conference days will be provided in the Mensa of TU Wien, which is located on the first floor of the <a href="https://tuw-maps.tuwien.ac.at?poi-id=12721&floor=1" target="_blank">Freihaus building</a> of TU Wien.
+Lunch during the three conference days will be provided in the Mensa of TU Wien, which is located on the first floor of the <a href="https://tuw-maps.tuwien.ac.at?poi-id=12721&floor=1" target="_blank">"Freihaus" building</a> of TU Wien.
 The mensa is a five minute walk away from the main conference venue.
-We will guide you from the main conference venue to the Freihaus building.
+We will guide you from the main conference venue to the "Freihaus" building.

 ## Social Dinner